 Delgado Street Galleries

 Just off Canyon Road is Delgado Street, home to some very interesting galleries tucked away in vintage adobes.
-We discovered Delgado Street during a 4th Friday evening art walk.
-The art was varied and the music and complimentary finger foods kept us there until closing time.

 Of particular note is the Galerie Esteban.
 If you enjoy modern/classic Spanish guitar, Esteban is probably known to you.
 You can purchase his CDs and DVDs at the gallery and peruse a great selection of local art.
 If you are enthralled with the little adobe gallery, look out back at the patio and garden.
 You can actually arrange to have your wedding there!